DARcorporation/xrotor-python/README.md

  30 0.999 0.0629   9.97  0.125   0.1467   0.63  0.518  0.642 0.123   0.000
 ```

-These commands load a sample propeller definition, run it at a fixed RPM of 2000 rev/min, and print the results to the
-screen.
-The output should be the same as that which is shown above.
+If the module is working as it should, the output should match with the output shown above.

 See the documentation for more detailed explanation of how to use the API.